Undeclared at Rausser College

 Choosing Your Major

 Explore our majors and minors to find out more about how you can be a part of our community.
 Wondering how your interests relate to the Rausser majors?
-Review our chart that maps interests to majors so you can find the best fit and check out the new Major Maps!
+Check out the Major Maps to see an overview of what students in each major study and what jobs/graduate programs they pursue after graduation!

 If you're still trying to find your passion, UC Berkeley offers many services to help guide you.
 You can make a Career Center Advising Appointment, or utilize the Career Counseling Assessment and Library offered through University Health Services.
 Work with your major advisor, join student organizations, take a DeCal, or sign up for the freshman seminar "How to be a Rausser CNR Scientist".